Andrea Jürgens: 1990s and afterwards

-Jürgens' next studio albums, Küsse der Nacht (Kisses of the Night) and Liebe (Love), were released in the early 1990s.
+Jürgens' studio albums Küsse der Nacht (Kisses of the Night) and Liebe (Love) were released in the early 1990s.
 The album Ich krieg' nie genug von dir (I Never Get Enough of You) was released in 1993.
 Once again, it included a song originally interpreted by Audrey Landers, namely "Guten Morgen Sonnenschein" (Good Morning Sunshine).
 In 1996 Jürgens recorded the single "Wir greifen nach den Sternen" (We Reach For the Stars) together with the Nockalm Quintett.
 The song was included in the album Wenn ich glücklich bin (1996), the opening track of which is the German cover version of Madonna's hit "You'll See", "Du wirst sehen".

 In 2002, Jürgens celebrated her 25-year singing career.
 The anniversary was celebrated by publishing the jubilee album Dankeschön zum 25jährigen Bühnenjubiläum.
 In the new century she changed her record company from BMG to KOCH.
 Lust aufs Leben (Love of Life) (2005) was her first studio album under the new label.
-Jack White and Peter Wagner had been the producers of Jürgens' albums during her BMG-years, Mr White often mentioned as the executive producer on the album cover.
+Jack White and Peter Wagner had been the producers of Jürgens' albums during her BMG-years, White often mentioned as the executive producer on the album cover.
 In KOCH her producer has been Alfons Weindorf.

 Her early albums were published in a non-plastic CD-box in 2006 by White Records.
 The albums are: Ich zeige dir mein Paradies (I'll Show You My Paradise), Eine Rose schenk ich dir...und dieses Lied (I Give You a Rose ... and This Song), Irgendwann wird jedes Mädchen mal 17 (Every Girl Turns 17 Sometime), Mama Lorraine and Solang’ ein Mädchen träumen kann (As Long as a Girl Can Dream), each with original cover artwork.

-Her new album Millionen von Sternen was released in March 2016, including the singles Millionen von Sternen, Das reicht für mehr als eine Nacht and Déjà vu.
+Her final album Millionen von Sternen was released in March 2016, including the singles Millionen von Sternen, Das reicht für mehr als eine Nacht and Déjà vu.

 She died of kidney failure on 20 July 2017, aged 50.

 Lyrics

-The lyrics of Jürgens' songs are mainly about typical schlager themes, like friendship and love.
-The divorce theme in her very first hit "Und dabei liebe ich euch beide" (1977) was a major exception.
+The lyrics of Jürgens' songs were mainly about typical schlager themes included friendship and love.
+The divorce theme in her first hit "Und dabei liebe ich euch beide" (1977) was an exception.
 In the German schlager scene divorce was a taboo subject until the 1970s; lyrics were mainly about harmonious relationships.
-During the decade, divorce reforms and public discussion of the reasons and consequences of divorce changed all this.
+During the decade, divorce reforms and public discussion of the reasons and consequences of divorce changed this.